fastify/fastify-static/README.md

 If the function returns `true`, the file will be served.
 If the function returns `false`, Fastify's 404 handler will be called.

+#### `index`

+Default: `undefined`

+Under the hood we use [send](https://github.com/pillarjs/send#index) lib that by default supports "index.html" files.
+To disable this set false or to supply a new index pass a string or an array in preferred order.

 #### `list`

 Default: `undefined`